oxidecomputer/windows-image-builder/README.md

 ### 4. Export

 Ways to get the image onto a rack.
-They are alternatives — pick one.
+Each is a complete route on its own rather than a step in a sequence, so whichever suits you is all you need.

 - **Save the image file.** Writes the image wherever you want.
 Use this if your rack is airgapped, or if someone else does uploads.
 Nothing else is needed from this app.